 Q. What about advanced training, why do I need this?

 A. Advanced training is needed because not all the skills you need can be covered in a basic program.
 Keep in mind that advanced training is considered continuing education and may be 100% tax deductable.
 You need these skills to make yourself more employable and able to offer the services your clients need.
 Make sure that the advanced training includes the theory AND HANDS-ON.
 You need to actually work with the products and equipment.
-At a minimum you should see a demonstration and then give and receive a treatment for each modality or type of service, but more practice is always advisable.
+At a minimum you should see a demonstration and then give and receive a treatment for each modality or type of service.
+We limit our advanced class size to 4 students to maximize your learning opportunity and have reformatted them into workshops that give you the theory and to experience and perform the treatments.
+This allows the esthetician to keep working as classes run 1-3 days consecutively.

 Q, What about a DVD or You-Tube, can’t I learn from there?